-- The full impact of COVID-19 pandemic continues to develop and could continue to adversely affect our programs and operations, including our clinical trials, corporate development, and other activities. - Cyclerion works closely with its clinical trial sites and investigators to deliver trials in a manner consistent with the safety of study participants and healthcare professionals. - The duration of clinical trials may vary substantially according to the type and complexity of the product candidate and may take longer than expected.

-- The United States FDA and comparable agencies outside the United States. impose substantial and varying requirements on the introduction of therapeutic pharmaceutical products, which typically require lengthy and detailed laboratory and clinical testing procedures, sampling activities and other costly and time-consuming procedures. - Data obtained from nonclinical and clinical activities at any step in the testing process may be adverse and lead to discontinuation or redirection of development activity.
+- The full impact of COVID-19 pandemic continues to develop and could continue to adversely affect our programs and operations, including our clinical trials, corporate development, and other activities.
+Cyclerion works closely with its clinical trial sites and investigators to deliver trials in a manner consistent with the safety of study participants and healthcare professionals. - The duration of clinical trials may vary substantially according to the type and complexity of the product candidate and may take longer than expected. - There is substantial doubt regarding our ability to continue as a going concern.
+We will need to raise additional financing in upcoming periods, which may not be available on acceptable terms, or at all.
+Failure to obtain necessary capital when needed may force us to delay, limit or terminate our development efforts or other operations. - The United States FDA and comparable agencies outside the United States. impose substantial and varying requirements on the introduction of therapeutic pharmaceutical products, which typically require lengthy and detailed laboratory and clinical testing procedures, sampling activities and other costly and time-consuming procedures. - Data obtained from nonclinical and clinical activities at any step in the testing process may be adverse and lead to discontinuation or redirection of development activity.
 Data obtained from these activities also are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval. - The duration and cost of discovery, nonclinical studies and clinical trials may vary significantly over the life of a product candidate and are difficult to predict. - The costs, timing and outcome of regulatory review of a product candidate may not be favorable, and, even if approved, a product may face post-approval development and regulatory requirements. - The emergence of competing technologies and products and other adverse market developments may reduce or eliminate the potential value of our pipeline.